Tourism Grants - Frequently Asked Questions

 - 6Q: What is location of the action (Pilot Projects)?

-A: The projects must be implemented in Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, Serbia and/or The Former Yugoslav Republic of Macedonia1, Regional projects implemented on territories of 3 and more economies will be considered an asset.
+A: The projects must be implemented in Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia, and/or Serbia, Regional projects implemented on territories of 3 and more economies will be considered an asset.

 - 7Q: What is overall 3P 1st CfP budget?